phpMussel/phpMussel/_docs/readme.en.txt

      default, lists those formats used most commonly across the majority of systems and CMS, but intentionally isn't necessarily comprehensive.
    "general_commands"
-   - Search content of files for general commands such as "eval()", "exec()" and "include()"?
+   - Search the content of files for statements and general commands such as "eval()" and "exec()"?
 False = Don't check [Default]; True = Check.
-     Disable this option if you intend to upload any of the following to your system or CMS via your browser: PHP, JavaScript, HTML, python, perl files and etcetera.
-Enable this option if you don't have any additional protections on your system and do not intend to upload such files.
-If you use additional security in conjunction with phpMussel such as ZB Block, there is no need to turn this option on, because most of what phpMussel will look for (in the context of this option) are duplications of protections that are already provided.
+     Disable this directive if you intend to upload any of the following to your system or CMS via your browser: PHP, JavaScript, HTML, python, perl files and etcetera.
+Enable this directive if you don't have any additional protections on your system and do not intend to upload such files.
+If you use additional security in conjunction with phpMussel (such as ZB Block), there's no need to enable this directive, because most of what phpMussel will look for (in the context of this directive) are duplications of protections that will most likely already be provided.
    "block_control_characters"
    - Block any files containing any control characters (other than newlines)?
      ([\x00-\x08\x0b\x0c\x0e\x1f\x7f]) If you're -only- uploading plain-text,